georgeNikmus/Pd4Max/README.md

 The binaries only work for Windows systems,but I have included the source code if you wish to compile them for MacOS.
 Welcome for corrections and other contributions if you are interested.

+Note: pdquad~ object refers to the biquad~ PD object.
+I changed the name to avoid conflicts.
+In Max/MSP biquad~ already exists but is slighlty different than the biquad~ for PD